BYRIO/krita-webdoc-zh/user_manual/working_with_images.rst

 using colored output, is to set two of the channels to the addition :ref:`blending_modes`.

-For greyscale images in the RGB space, you can use the copy red, copy green and copy blue blending modes, with using the red one for the red channel image, etc.
+For grayscale images in the RGB space, you can use the copy red, copy green and copy blue blending modes, with using the red one for the red channel image, etc.

 Saving, Exporting and Opening Files
 -----------------------------------

-when Krita creates or opens a file, it has a copy of the file in memory, that it edits.
+When Krita creates or opens a file, it has a copy of the file in memory, that it edits.
 This is part of the way how computers work: They make a copy of their file in the ram.
 Thus, when saving, Krita takes it's copy and copies it over the existing file.
 There's a couple of tricks you can do with saving.

 Save
-    Krita saves the current image in it's memory to a defined place on the hard-drive.
+    Krita saves the current image in its memory to a defined place on the hard-drive.
 If the image hadn't been saved before, Krita will ask you where to save it.
 Save As
     Make a copy of your current file by saving it with a different name.
-    Krita will switch to the newly made file as it's active document.
+    Krita will switch to the newly made file as its active document.
 Open
     Open a saved file.
 Fairly straightforward.
 Export